LabKey/labkey-ui-components/packages/components/releaseNotes/labkey/components.md

 ### version TBD
 *Released*: TBD
 * Add optional callback for SampleInsertPanel when data changes to help in detecting dirty state.
+* Add optional callback for AssayImportPanels when data changes to help in detecting dirty state.

 ### version 0.16.0
 *Released*: 20 January 2020